Use Copy Paste Manager faster

 Tips

-• If hotkeys fail after an update, remove and re-add the app in Accessibility.
+• If paste or focus handoff stops working after an update, remove and re-add the app in Accessibility.

 Pin Favorites